10cm (band)

 Originally a duo composed of Kwon and Yoon Cheol-jong, 10cm debuted in 2010.
-With the release of the single "Americano," the group quickly became one of the most popular indie acts in South Korea, winning the This Year's Discovery Award at the 2010 Mnet Asian Music Awards, followed by Best Pop Song at the 2011 Korean Music Awards.
+With the release of the single "Americano", the group quickly became one of the most popular indie acts in South Korea, winning the This Year's Discovery Award at the 2010 Mnet Asian Music Awards, followed by Best Pop Song at the 2011 Korean Music Awards.
 Their first full-length album, 1.0 (2011) sold 30,000 copies, a record for an indie act at the time.
 Following a slew of successful singles, and the release of the full-length albums 2.0 (2012) and 3.0 (2014), the group achieved its first number-one hit on the Gaon Digital Chart in 2016 with the single "What the Spring??".

 Yoon left the group in July 2017 while facing charges for marijuana use.
 Kwon has continued to promote as a solo artist under the name 10cm, releasing the album 4.0 in September 2017 and several singles, including the Gaon Digital Chart top-ten hits "Mattress" (2018), "However" (2019), and "Borrow Your Night" (2021).
-His concert "Hotel room 1010" (2020) is the first paid online concert of Korean non-idol artist.
+His concert "Hotel room 1010" (2020) is the first paid online concert of a Korean non-idol artist.

 Career

 Pre-debut

 Kwon and Yoon were both from Gumi, North Gyeongsang.
-When Yoon was in his first year of high school, he was part of a school band club called 'Mad Pulse', and Jeongyeol (who was in middle school at the time) brought a letter and a recorded tape of his work to Yoon to ask him if he can join the band.
-As Jeongyeol gained some local fame with his singing skills, Kwon was finally allowed to perform in Yoon's band.
+When Yoon was in his first year of high school, he was part of a school band club called 'Mad Pulse', and Kwon (who was in middle school at the time) brought a letter and a recorded tape of his work to Yoon to ask him if he could join the band.
+As Kwon gained some local fame with his singing skills, he was finally allowed to perform in Yoon's band.
 Because of this inclusion of Kwon to the team, Yoon (originally a vocalist) decided to take his position in the band as a guitarist to make room for Kwon.
 Kwon and Yoon formed the band 'Haeryeong (해령,海靈)' in Daegu in 2004.
-After enlisting in the South Korean military, the two formed the band 'Seven Hills' named after the army unit they served in, called 'Chilbong'.
+After enlisting in the South Korean military, the two formed the band 'Seven Hills', named after the army unit they served in, called 'Chilbong'.

 Birth of 10cm as a band

 Around 2008 or 2009, the two arrived in Seoul to venture into the indie scene.
-The band debuted as a indie band at 'Club ta (打)', a famous live club located in Hongdae.
+The band debuted as an indie band at 'Club ta (打)', a famous live club located in Hongdae.